 American Ballet Theatre – JKO School Children’s Division

 The ABT JKO Children’s Division offers one-hour ballet lessons a week for children ages 5-7.
 They have a rule that states that children enrolled in the Children’s Division are not permitted to seek outside ballet training or lessons.

 The Joffrey Ballet

-The Joffrey Ballet offer one hour ballet lesson a week for five year olds called pre-ballet 1.
+The Joffrey Ballet offers one-hour ballet lesson a week for five-year-olds called pre-ballet 1.

 The Australian Ballet School